S09Z/roadmap-project-task-todo/README.md

 The project includes automated tests written using `pytest`.
 To run the tests:

-1. Install `pytest` if you haven't already:
+1. **If using Poetry**, run the tests inside the Poetry environment:

     ```bash
-    pip install pytest
+    poetry run pytest
     ```

-2. Run the tests:
+2. **If using standard environment**, run the tests:

     ```bash
     pytest